TheArtificial/rails-wiki/README.md

 The user object must response to `.name` and `.email` with string values.

+You will probably wish to override the sparse view layout.
+Create a `layouts/wiki` (e.g. at `app/views/layouts/wiki.html.erb`) within your app, using the content blocks seen in the [default layout](app/views/layouts/wiki.html.erb).

 ### Deployment Warning

 Until [gollum-lib#180](https://github.com/gollum/gollum-lib/issues/180) is resolved there is a hardcoded but unnecessary dependency on grit.
 This requires the installation of charlock_holmes, which can be problematic.